skip to Main Content

 Proposed legislation could help people with student loan debt

 If a significant portion of the debt that has you considering bankruptcy is student loan debt, you’re not alone.
-Almost a third of people who file for bankruptcy have student loan debt.
+Almost a third of people who file for bankruptcy have student loan pending repayments.
 On average, it comprises almost half of their total debt.
 Those figures are from a study by LendEDU.
 That site provides tools and information to help people compare and learn about financial products.

 At $1.52 trillion, student loan debt is the second largest category of U.S. consumer debt in dollars — exceeded only by mortgage debt.
-If you owe some of this $1.52 trillion, you may already know that student loan debt is extremely difficult to discharge in bankruptcy.
+If you owe some of this $1.52 trillion, you may already know that student loan arrears is extremely difficult to discharge in bankruptcy.

 Under the U.S. Bankruptcy Code, a debtor has to be able to prove “undue hardship” to get student loan debt discharged.
 Undue hardship means that a person is unable to maintain even a minimum standard of living because of their student loan debt payments.